 No automation is ever going to be 100% perfect, so setting the right expectations from the outset is vital for success.
 There are so many variables & variations that if you don’t have a set structure and consistency you’re not going to get straight-through processing.
 Of course, having “consistency” is completely unrealistic as you’re continually at the mercy of your vendors.

 The name of the game is getting an efficiency & productivity gain.
 If your staff spend four days a week keying in data and you take that to two, or one (being validation), then you have a business case.
 This should be the focus.
 Perhaps consider the 80/20 rule.
 Also, keep in mind that you’re not removing staff from a particular role (unless of course, that’s your objective).
 What you are doing is utilizing your staff in a much better, more creative way where they can better realize their potential.

 Make sure everyone buys in:

-It’s obviously important to choose the right partner, and keep in mind there is no one size fits all AP solution for AP Automation.
+It’s obviously important to choose the right partner, and keep in mind there is no one size fits all AP solution for Accounts Payable Automation.
 A significant portion of the cost will be in implementation, as it represents the supplier spending time to ensure all the challenges are met – and are integrated.
-Think of it in logical terms; how can a solution be tailor made for a business, and one that solves your unique set of challenges, unless the appropriate amount of time is taken to consider all of the above?
+Think of it in logical terms; how can a solution be tailor-made for a business, and one that solves your unique set of challenges, unless the appropriate amount of time is taken to consider all of the above?